-Supporters of this bill have claimed that this bill would provide for faster judicial review of UIPA cases.
+Supporters of a previous version of this bill have claimed that it would provide for faster judicial review of UIPA cases.
 Current law, however, already provides for expedited review by the circuit courts of UIPA cases.
 HRS § 92F-15(f).

 By implicitly granting direct appeals to the Supreme Court, this bill does not guarantee faster judicial resolution, may increase the wait time for other important decisions pending before the Court, leaves many questions unanswered, and could lead to additional unintended adverse consequences.
 For example, even after direct appeal, what time will be saved if the Supreme Court must remand the case to the circuit court to make further factual findings?
-What will happen if the case also involves a related Sunshine Law issue or other issue for which the law does not provide a direct appeal -- will those non-UIPA issues also be decided so that plaintiffs will be House Committee on Judiciary March 11, 2020 Page 6 of 6 encouraged to routinely incorporate a UIPA claim into every case in order to take advantage of the direct appeal to the Supreme Court?
+What will happen if the case also involves a related Sunshine Law issue or other issue for which the law does not provide a direct appeal -- will those non-UIPA issues also be decided so that plaintiffs will be encouraged to routinely incorporate a UIPA claim into every case in order to take advantage of the direct House Committee on Judiciary & Hawaiian Affairs February 4, 2021 Page 6 of 6 appeal to the Supreme Court?
 Will this bill encourage more litigation of UIPA cases, thereby further straining the courts' resources?
 What other appeals of real and important legal significance will have to be displaced or delayed by the Court to resolve appeals, even if meritless, that will be allowed by this bill?